-You can use Cloud Pub/Sub to get notifications about changes to your container images.
+You can use Pub/Sub to get notifications about changes to your container images.

-For more information, refer to Configuring Cloud Pub/Sub Notifications.
+For more information, refer to Configuring Pub/Sub Notifications.

 Compute Engine instances and Google Kubernetes Engine clusters can push and pull Container Registry images based on Cloud Storage scopes on the instances.
-Refer to Using Container Registry with GCP.
+Refer to Using Container Registry with Google Cloud.

 Images stored in Container Registry can be deployed to the App Engine flexible environment.